Readiness sprint · 4 weeks · one system

 FAQ

-Is the High-Risk AI Readiness Sprint a conformity assessment?
+Is the Readiness Sprint a conformity assessment?

 No. The sprint is a time-boxed readiness and operational-baseline exercise around one in-scope system.
 A conformity assessment, where you need one, is a different process.
 The sprint is built to produce outputs you can use in product and in internal governance, not a certification packet.